MichaelCurrin/docsify-js-tutorial/docs/README.md

 ## Why use _Docsify_?

-My requirement was to build a docs site with minimal file/dependency setup and to use existing docs directories, without restructuring or formatting the docs.
+My requirement was to build a docs site with minimal file/dependency set up and to use existing docs directories, without restructuring or formatting the docs.
 I found _Docsify_ is ideal for this.

-I like that once I have the HTML setup that Incan focus on markdown content and writing a menu using YAML.
+I like that once I have the HTML set up that Incan focus on markdown content and writing a menu using YAML.
 And there is no build step.
 Its just a HTML and external JS as static assets.
 Just deploy to GH Pages or elsewhere.

 When you use _Docsify_ with its defaults or very simple tweaks, you get a pretty UI with menus, themes, mobile functionality and a cover page.
 Page loads are seamless in the app shell, as it is a SPA.
 These are things that take more effort and code changes or additions, if you want to do them with static-site generators. _Docsify_ also had documentation as its main purpose, unlike some other tools.